First published: 19 Sep 2025

 Government

-This alert is relevant to all Australians and Australian organisations that maintain online code repositories and public software packages.
+This updated alert is relevant to all Australians and Australian organisations, including organisation leaders, that maintain online code repositories, publish public software packages, or use third party packages or software sourced from online repositories.

 Background